samuel-jimenez/GramEditor/docs/src/git.md

 ## Diff Hunk Keyboard Shortcuts

-When viewing files with changes, Tehanu displays diff hunks that can be expanded or collapsed for detailed review:
+When viewing files with changes, Gram displays diff hunks that can be expanded or collapsed for detailed review:

 - **Expand all diff hunks**: {#action editor::ExpandAllDiffHunks} ({#kb editor::ExpandAllDiffHunks})
 - **Collapse all diff hunks**: Press `Escape` (bound to {#action editor::Cancel})